 Congenital Disorders that Affect Multiple Body Systems

-- Non-Mosaic Down’s Syndrome (which is Down Syndrome that affects all of the body’s cells).
+- Non-mosaic Down syndrome, which is Down syndrome that affects all of the body’s cells

-Those with Non-Mosaic Down’s Syndrome are considered qualified for SSD benefits from birth as long as medical documentation and chromosomal analysis are shown.
+Those with non-mosaic Down syndrome are qualified for SSD benefits from birth as long as medical documentation and chromosomal analysis are available.
+Conditions that qualify for disability under the second section include mosaic Down syndrome, fetal alcohol syndrome, Reye syndrome, Fragile X syndrome, and more.

 Digestive System